-Whether for medical or recreational use, historically those of us who use cannabis have been stigmatized for being lazy, unmotivated, and physically unfit.
-There are reasons for this, stereotypes aside.
-As research (and plenty of anecdotal evidence) suggests, the cannabis plant’s appetite-stimulating properties—aka “the munchies”—are real.
+Whether we seek its medical or recreational benefits, historically those of us who use cannabis have been stigmatized for being lazy, unmotivated, and physically unfit.
+All stereotypes aside, in truth there’s a reason for this: As research (and plenty of anecdotal evidence) suggests, the cannabis plant’s appetite-stimulating properties—aka “the munchies”—are real.

-But stereotypes notwithstanding, what are we to make of a new study published in the International Journal of Epidemiology which suggests that, on the whole, cannabis users tend to be less overweight or obese than those who abstain?
+We’ll return to that topic in a moment.
+But stereotypes notwithstanding, a new study published in the International Journal of Epidemiology suggests something quite surprising.
+On the whole, evidence suggests cannabis users tend to be less overweight or obese than those who abstain.

-The recent study isn’t an outlier.
-Instead, it corroborates several earlier papers indicating that cannabis users tend to be more trim—and even have lower cholesterol levels—than non-users.
-What’s the straight dope?
+So, what’s the straight dope?
 As you might expect, the story is complicated.
 But we’ll share what we know about the science behind this phenomenon.
-Spoiler alert: Appealing though it may sound, the jury is decidedly out regarding the use of cannabis for weight loss.
+Spoiler alert: Appealing though it may sound, the jury is decidedly out regarding THC, weight loss, and our metabolisms.

-When it was published in the spring of 2019, the recent University of Michigan cannabis and weight loss study caused quite a stir, but it shouldn’t have.
-Two surveys from 2011 indicated much the same conclusion.
+When it was published in the spring of 2019, the University of Michigan cannabis and weight loss study caused quite a stir.
+It shouldn’t have: Two surveys from 2011 came to much the same conclusion.
 What’s more, a 2013 paper published in the American Journal of Medicine found that cannabis users typically had trimmer waistlines than non-users.
-What’s more, a 2006 study indicated that cannabis use correlated with lower cholesterol levels.
+Piling on even more evidence, a 2006 study indicated that cannabis use correlated with lower cholesterol levels.
 While cholesterol isn’t associated with weight in and of itself, it’s an indicator of general cardiovascular health, a major contributing factor associated with weight gain or loss.

-But while there’s an abundance of evidence indicating that, contrary to expectations, cannabis use is linked with lower weights and an overall healthier BMI (body mass index), the question of why this is true remains elusive.
+There is growing evidence indicating that, contrary to expectations, recreational or medical marijuana is indeed linked with an overall healthier BMI (body mass index).
+Still, the question of why this might be true remains elusive.
 Here’s what some researchers think.

 One of the most intensive areas of study is also the most obvious: the gut.
 Because it does so much more than simply digest our food, it’s described by some clinicians as “the second brain” for the crucial role it plays in our health.
 It’s also the site of many interactions between our bodies and cannabis compounds such as THC, the principal cannabinoid or “active ingredient” in the cannabis plant.